Q: Why is the axe the coolest tool in the world?

 When not in use, store the axe in normal room temperature and in normal humidity.
 Storing the axe next to a radiator or stove might risk the handle to shrink and come loose.
 A damp basement might risk the head to rust and the handle to mould.

-Q: How does alloys effect the steel?
+Q: How do alloy elements effect the steel?

-For tool steel the most important alloy is carbon because the it allows the steel to be hardened.
+For tool steel the most important element is carbon because the it allows the steel to be hardened.
 The more carbon the higher possible hardness.
 The carbon improves the wear resistance, but it can also make it more brittle.
 For carbon levels, the more the better is not true.
 Use the right amount of carbon to get desired hardness, but not more than that, to avoid brittleness.

-Other common alloys are Vanadium, Manganese, Chrome and Silicon.
+Other common elements are Vanadium, Manganese, Chrome and Silicon.
 The molybdenum increases ability to harden, increases wear resistance and reduces brittleness.
 The vanadium helps to get a finer grain during forging.
 Silicon improves toughness.

 Q: How does heat treatment work?